mdeibrahim/Software/README.md

 2. Click on **`SetupPrayerTimeLocker.zip`**.
 3. Then click the **Download** icon.
 A ZIP file will be downloaded instantly.
 4. Open the ZIP folder and **double-click** the `SetupPrayerTimeLocker.exe` file.
+5. Finally, don't install it in your C folder.
+(Have some permission issues.
+Inshallah, it will be solved soon.)

 ---